-1. The internet;
+The internet;

-One credit/semester hour is 15 hours of academic engagement and 30 hours of preparation.
+&lt;sup>1One credit/semester hour is 15 hours of academic engagement and 30 hours of preparation.

-One quarter hour credit is 10 hours of academic engagement and 20 hours of preparation.
+&lt;sup>2One quarter hour credit is 10 hours of academic engagement and 20 hours of preparation.

 - One-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices; - 3.
 Audio conferencing; or - 4.
 Other media used in a course in conjunction with any of the technologies listed in paragraphs (1) through (3) of this definition.